johnrcd/rovi-blog/_posts/2024-02-18-ascension.md

 At least, that was the original idea.

-### there's a story??
+### story

-Story isn't really something I consider when coming up with game ideas, but my plans for Ascension became big enough where it would've been pretty awkward for the player if they were walking around with no endgoal in mind.

-Ascension took place in a world I called Voidspace; a hidden dimension categorized by the floating islands and geometry floating around, seemingly held by nothing.
+Ascension took place in a world called Voidspace (internally, anyways); a hidden dimension categorized by the floating islands and geometry floating around, seemingly held by nothing.
 Voidspace acted as a prison for souls -- a crumbling world that held no way out for those unfortunate enough to find themselves there.
 The never ending passage of time rendered most of the inhabitants mindless, their bodies deformed due to some force within Voidspace.

 Players would've play as Biscuit -- one of the first people to arrive in Voidspace in a long time.
 Though the world itself seems to be out to get him, with souls rushing him down when they see him, he lives long enough to learn about a location known as the Ascension Point -- the highest spot in Voidspace, rumoured to house the only chance of escape.